What is ERP? It’s all about Streamline, Automate, and Accelerate for Business Fitness

 - It improves the accuracy, consistency and security of data.
 Restrictions to data can also be enhanced.

 - Decision making: It is in consonance with business strategy and goals because you get company-wide view with integrated and shared data.

 - Profitability: Streaming of routine process give management and staff more time to focus business growth and strategy.

 To Customize or go with Standard Version

 Customization can be time-consuming and even costly, a custom integration might just be the solution if your back-end systems require special handling.
 If you have many APIs in multiple systems that interconnect to ensure that data flows seamlessly to and from your company’s many data sources.
 If your business more unique than other, then customization is a good option for you.
 If not, a standardized approach should work best for you without further expenditure.
-Even though ERP Companies offer standardized processes, Enterprise Resource Planning solutions offer a flexibility to support which means that any on premise implementation of software product in a business is adjusted to the specific requirements of the customer.
+Even though ERP Companies offer standardized processes, ERP offer a flexibility to support which means that any on premise implementation of software product in a business is adjusted to the specific requirements of the customer.
 Often existing software systems are altered or connected to the new ERP system.
 However, some CIOs are of the opinion that customization may make future upgrades troublesome as new feature upgrades might conflict with the patches.
 If your enterprise has to customize your mission-critical to ERP systems then industry specific verticals with specific industry in mind helps in confirming to your business.
 Vertical add-on applications can later be upgraded more easily without the problems and complications that come when you try to upgrade customized code.